 The above chart contains a few natural colors of woods (without stain).
 Note that the true color of the woods might be a little different since wood samples may look slightly different when scanned for this page.

 There are definitely other natural colored woods that are not in this chart.
-If you know them, tell us to add it to the above chart.
+If you know them, tell us to add them to the above chart.
 It’s also noteworthy that most woods are brown and we only mentioned a few samples here.